To submit an article online, and to check the status of your submission, you need to have an account with Latin American Research Review

 The title should be in the same language as the manuscript text.

-Preface the text of research articles and notes with an abstract in English, not longer than 200 words describing the main arguments and conclusion of the article.
+Preface the text of research articles and notes with an abstract of about 150 words describing the main arguments and conclusion of the article.

 List up to six keywords below the abstract.